Except where otherwise noted, the contents of this presentation are Copyright 2009 Marty Stepp and Jessica Miller.

 // global code var okButton = document.getElementById("ok"); okButton.onclick = okayClick; // error: okButton is undefined

-is processed before page's body
+head is processed before page's body has loaded

-window.onload
+window.onload event

 (8.1.1)